 Nirvanalaksanayoga Tantra’s heroine champion was Mari of Magadha, the first ever disciple to learn this at the feet of the Master.
 Wayists believe Mari was transformed into Bodhisattva Tara after the 2nd coming of Iesous (in spiritual form as Lord Avalokiteshvara).
-While incarnated, Acharya Mother lived Nirvanalaksanayoga Tantra as she travelled and taught throughout Palestine, Syria, Northern Africa and before she died in Kashmir.
-She lived a dedicated life as devotee, practicing as spiritual healer and foremost example of transformation.
+While incarnated, Acharya Mother lived Nirvanalaksanayoga Tantra as she traveled and taught throughout Palestine, Syria, Northern Africa and before she died in Kashmir.
+She lived a dedicated life as a devotee, practicing as spiritual healer and foremost example of transformation.

 The word tantra comes from the weaver’s trade.
 A tantra is a weaver’s loom with warp already in place according to the Plan.
-Before the 6th century the word tantra was used mostly to denote the weaver’s framework (a planned system) upon which one weaves the vision and final product.
+Before the 6th century, the word tantra was used mostly to denote the weaver’s framework (a planned system) upon which one weaves the vision and final product.
 Another meaning is possible here.
 To create the therapeutic model, or system, the originators had to loan from other traditions on one hand and had to bring in unorthodox aspects on the other hand—weaving a syncretistic matrix for a therapeutic regimen.

 The first treatise of tantra, such as that of Nirvanalaksanayoga Tantra, were textbooks, technical manuals for use only by ordained Acharyas in the tradition.
-Later (6th century), the word tantra could also have the meaning of a manual, a textbook of instruction.
+Later (6th century), the word tantra could also have the meaning of a manual; a textbook of instruction.
 At this time, people would make a difference between Sutras and Tantras as different types of literature.
-It may be worth the mention that the word sutra also means to be sown together (a collection of homogenous material) while tantra was at the time relegated to the category of, woven together (from different materials).
+It may be worth the mention that the word sutra also means to be sown together (a collection of homogenous material) while tantra was at the time relegated to the category of woven together (from different materials).

 Tantric teaching is most often cryptic and mysterious by design because the master will unlock one of the many levels of meaning of the text for the individual student.

 Considering the above, it is appreciated that such a tantra does not lend itself to being taught in large groups.
-It is best taught and best learned on one-on-one master-teacher relationship.
+It is best taught and best learned in a one-on-one master-teacher relationship.
 This makes it expensive.
 Few people can afford to buy so much time and dedication from a master.
 A master can hardly ever be rewarded for the deep commitment required to advance a student in this discipline.
 For this and other pragmatic reasons, masters are very, very selective whom they would accept as students.

 Words cannot speak to metaphysical reality, and this problem is exponentially compounded as we endeavor to the higher philosophy in the domain of tantra.
-For this reason, Wayist Tantra leads the esoteric way in doing away with sutras and scripture as sources of learning.
-Learning and evolution is taken inside, in the inner depths of the beast whom we are, where we challenge our demons and install our angels in their place in the soul.
+For this reason, Wayist Tantra leads the esoteric way of doing away with sutras and scripture as sources of learning.
+Learning and evolution are taken inside, in the inner depths of the beast whom we are, where we challenge our demons and install our angels in their place in the soul.

 Additionally, Nirvanalaksanayoga Tantra is a therapeutic system applied by a skilled therapist whom honed his/her skills through years of practice and apprenticeship.
 Although this does not happen in Nirvanalaksanayoga Tantra, no one can simply pick up the mnemonic-style class notes and assume to use that to start a practice.
 Nirvanalaksanayoga Tantra involves physical, mental, soul and spiritual healing and above all, radical transformation.
 Nirvanalaksanayoga Tantra is a rapid Path that accomplishes in a few months what may otherwise take several lifetimes.
 Only a handful of Acharya and intern teachers available to endeavor on behalf of students.
 The ancient tradition to pay these specialists very little for their dedicated attention and the many years of study keeps the number of practitioners low, and their profiles even lower.

-During 2016, International Association of Wayist Organizations took a decision increase the number of interns and trainees to carry forward the tradition and its healing wisdom by making training more accessible.
+During 2016, International Association of Wayist Organizations took a decision to increase the number of interns and trainees to carry forward the tradition and its healing wisdom by making training more accessible.
 During phase one of the plan already in implementation, English language course material will be prepared, the need to be fluent in Sanskrit will be phased out and mid-level students will practice as intern physicians, enabling them to earn a living.

 Our language is insufficient to speak to the depth and breadth of bliss.
 Wayist Tantra is said to be punyabharita ( पुण्यभरित ) which means ‘abounding in the bliss of holiness’.
 In the tradition, this tantra is referred to as Nirvanalaksanayoga Tantra, which means the Tantra which has complete bliss as its characteristic mark.
-This bliss, is the epitome of happiness, which all humans inherently seek even though they do not yet know even the feeling, the experience nor the taste or smell of the bliss.
+This bliss is the epitome of happiness which all humans inherently seek; even though they do not yet know even the feeling, the experience, nor the taste or smell of the bliss.

 The use of soma entheogens is inherent in Nirvanalaksanayoga Tantra from the beginning.
-The Lord’s teachings that revolve around the deep meaning and healings of the Lotus is part and parcel of higher Wayist endeavours of the soul.
+The Lord’s teachings that revolve around the deep meaning and healings of the Lotus is part and parcel of higher Wayist endeavors of the soul.

 Reality and the experience of it is an evolving process.
 Nirvanalaksanayoga Tantra trains the brain and its resultant mind to transcend its former self to awaken to new metaphysical experiences.
 Enlightenment is a process marked by thousands of moments of awakening.
 As the deep-sleeper slowly awakes from her dream world, for her, the process by which her reality changes are marked by increasingly clearer understandings, awakenings.
 Her process of awakening is taken to a next level when she drinks her cup of morning tea, and Nirvanalaksanayoga Tantra is that cup of tea for advanced souls.
 It fully awakens you to the new reality.

-Experience has to do with perception, or point of view.
+Experience has to do with perception; or point of view.
 Nirvanalaksanayoga Tantra completely transforms how the adherent views…everything.
 Thereby, Nirvanalaksanayoga Tantra changes one’s experience of life and metaphysical reality.

-Nothingness, Voidness, Sunyata and Moksa
+Nothingness, Voidness, Sunyata, and Moksa

-Nirvanalaksanayoga Tantra leads us to fully embrace metaphysical reality and realize the voidness, the nothingness, the sunayata, the changing nature and impermanence of material existence.
+Nirvanalaksanayoga Tantra leads us to fully embrace metaphysical reality and realize the voidness.
+The nothingness.
+The sunayata.
+The changing nature and impermanence of material existence.
 This is called the process of liberation that is marked by moments of moksa which culminates in the final moksa, or release from samsara or rebirth on earth.

-Nirvanalaksanayoga Tantra was by no means the first spiritual / religious system to not discriminate based on gender.
+Nirvanalaksanayoga Tantra was by no means the first spiritual/religious system to not discriminate based on gender.
 Ancient Greco-Roman cults of the 1st century preceded Nirvanalaksanayoga Tantra in this respect.

 Nirvanalaksanayoga Tantra in its present form (for the past 2,000 years aprrox.) was conceived from Iesous’ purpose to spiritually and morally free women from patriarchal and male-dominated societal institutions.
-The foremost student, devotee and Acharya of Nirvanalaksanayoga Tantra was a woman.
-The first community of devotees were women, congregating around Acharya Mari.
+The foremost student, devotee, and Acharya of Nirvanalaksanayoga Tantra was a woman.
+The first community of devotees were women; congregating around Acharya Mari.
 From day one in the present regime, the yogini was established as one with the potential to not only attend and excel but also to lead and teach.

 Then, we have the matter of yoni worship aimed at mid-level devotees.
 At the time, there were thousands of yogis and Buddhist monks on the verge of enlightenment, drawn down by one thing—the yoni.
 Being men, they naturally spent years of their meditating lives clearing their minds of their various desires and self-admoshments regarding women.
 In those societies, male experiences of the perceived power that women held over them, simply because of hormones and YinYang energies, brought about severe societal rules to keep woman away from the male sphere.
 Notions of women being dirty (menstruation and the ‘messy affairs’ of childbirth) abounded.
 Women’s superior intuitive skills earned them labels as evil, demons, witches and more.
 Women were not educated and they were therefore regarded as less intelligent.
 A woman’s ability to survive in society was directly linked to a husband.
 The plight of widows was engineered to be frightening and terrible—you cannot create circumstances for the one who cooks the meals to consider it viable to poison the husband.
 Long story short, women were considered dirty, despicable and dangerous—yet men desired them with all their being, yogi or monk notwithstanding.
 Because of the fear (fear turned to mysoginy) of women, and women being denied access to mystical traditions, neither man nor woman would find the peace required to set foot on the final quest for enlightenment.
 It was an impasse brough about by patriarchy.